7 Weekday Habits That Are Completely Sabotaging Your Weight LossArticle posted in: Lifestyle

 3. Not keeping track of what you eat.

 If you aren’t tracking it, chances are you’re eating more than you think.
 Simply keeping a food diary of what they ate each day helped participants in a 2008 study lose twice as much weight as those who wrote nothing down.
 So while the weekends might be time to let your hair down, keeping a log of your eating can keep you buttoned up Monday to Friday—and on the track to losing weight.

 You can be even more effective if you use your phone: A small study from 2014 found that users of a smartphone app—like the NuMi app—were 20 percent more consistent in logging their meals over eight weeks compared to those who used pen and paper logs.
-Click here to learn more about how the Numi app can increase your chances of losing weight! >
+Learn more about how the NuMi app can help you lose weight!

 4. Sitting at your desk all day.

 If you clock in, sit down and stay down, you’re putting your health at risk.
 An American Cancer Society study found that women who sat six hours per day were 37 percent more likely to die during the time period studied than those who sat for three hours or fewer.

 It also means you’re burning less fat: University of Missouri scientists found that fat-burning enzymes are “shut off” when you’re not standing, so people who sit all day are “losing the opportunity for optimal metabolism throughout the day.”